Unwanted fire signals

 Change in responding to false alarms

-Businesses across Cleveland received a letter from Cleveland Fire Brigade outlining our change of policy regarding attending unwanted fire signals which came in to force Monday 2 October 2017.
+Businesses across Cleveland received a letter from Cleveland Fire Brigade outlining changes to our policy regarding attending unwanted fire signals which came in to force May 2019.

-The letter details that businesses may be exempt from the changes if there are exceptional circumstances.
+The letter (see below) details that businesses may be exempt from the changes if there are exceptional circumstances.
 Any request for an exemption due to significant risk must be made by email.

 What are the consequences of unwanted fire signals?